iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 5 reviews"/>
 </p>

+> The best ad-free alerts out out there!
+Lets you specify the exact kinds of alerts you want for your area and others.
+It's only drawback is that its county-wide.
+Some alerts are issued for only specific areas of counties.
+This app would be perfect if would allow you to set alerts to a precise location (not just county-wide) as some other apps do.<br> :date: __2021-03-19 18:14:50__

+> They warn people when a tornado is coming<br> :date: __2021-03-17 03:02:07__

+> Very useful; a lot of real time info.<br> :date: __2021-03-15 04:10:51__

+> Seriously necessary valued.
+Weather, w possible empending disasters, & worse, necessary notification.<br> :date: __2021-03-14 20:57:43__

 > Great to have when need to apply for emergency mishaps.
 Never know, but great to have.<br> :date: __2021-03-10 15:18:59__

 > nice apps<br> :date: __2021-03-08 22:12:02__